forid786/Unofficial-pfSense-packages/README.md

 # Unofficial-pfSense-packages
 Unofficial packages for pfSense software

-As many people know already, Netgate has trimmed a lot of packages from official repo since pfSense® 2.3.
+As many people know already, Netgate has removed a lot of packages from official repo since pfSense® 2.3.

 This repo updates some packages for newer pfSense software versions with manual procedure installs.